Nelscott Beach

 Agate HuntingHiking OregonSurfingFishing OregonTidepool exploring

-Nelscott Beach stretches almost three miles along the southern section of Lincoln City and is bordered by Siletz Bay on the south and the D River on the north.
-The beach is named after a small community of Nelscott established in 1926 and existed as a small town until incorporation with other four small communities into Lincoln City in 1965.
+Nelscott Beach stretches nearly three miles along the southern section of Lincoln City, bordered by Siletz Bay to the south and the D River to the north.
+The beach is named after the small community of Nelscott, established in 1926, which existed as an independent town until it merged with four other small communities to form Lincoln City in 1965.

-Nowadays Lincoln City is a popular tourist destination.
-A row of cottages and hotels sits just above a bluff along the coastline.
-So, if you are a guest of one of those vacation rentals, a beach entrance is available from your place.
+Today, Lincoln City is a popular tourist destination.
+A row of cottages and hotels sits atop a bluff along the coastline, and many of these vacation rentals provide direct access to the beach.

-If you come for a day, use one of a few public access places to the shoreline.
-The north beach entrance is SW 11th Drive and Canyon Drive Park.
-The south public access is available via SW 33rd or SW 35th Streets.
-The Canyon Drive City Park has eight parking spots.
-The southern beach access has small parking areas for three to four cars.
+For day visitors, several public access points lead to the shoreline.
+The north beach entrance is at SW 11th Drive near Canyon Drive Park, while southern access is available via SW 33rd or SW 35th Streets.
+Canyon Drive City Park offers eight parking spots, and the southern entrances have small parking areas for three to four cars.

-The broad and almost flat Nelscott Beach is a delightful place to enjoy your favorite type of activities including hiking, beachcombing, tide pools exploring, surf fishing, or surfing.
+The broad, nearly flat Nelscott Beach is perfect for a variety of activities, including hiking, beachcombing, exploring tide pools, surf fishing, and surfing.

 Nelscott Beach Lincoln City